 • More side effects: nausea, vomiting, diarrhea, headache, fatigue

 • AZT associated with hematologic toxicity

-• High drug-drug interaction potential with lopinavir/ritonavir or other PIs
+• High drug-drug interaction potential with darunavir/ritonavir, atazanavir/ritonavir (and other PIs)

-Other PEP options may be considered in the event of intolerance, source patient with resistant virus, ARV access, or EP preference.
+Other PEP options may be considered in the event of intolerance, source persons with resistant virus, medication access challenges, or EP preference.
 In these instances, providers should seek expert consultation.